-If you are injured in a truck wreck caused by a negligent truck driver, you want to find a way to hold the trucking company liable for compensating you because it will have more liability insurance coverage to pay you than the truck driver.
+If you are injured in a truck accident caused by a negligent truck driver, you want to find a way to hold the trucking company liable for compensating you because it will have more liability insurance coverage to pay you than the truck driver.
 One claim that you could have against the company is a negligent hiring claim if the truck driver was not qualified to drive a truck or the trucking company did not follow the correct procedures under Federal Motor Carrier Safety Administration (FMCSA) regulations for hiring him.
 In order to determine whether you have this type of claim and prove it, you will need to obtain documents from the trucking company.

 Evidence You Will Need to Obtain From the Trucking Company to Prove Your Negligent Hiring Claim